-2.5.8 Inspection Reports to be Submitted by Inspectors
+2.5.8 Inspection reports to be submitted by inspectors

 - A. Inspectors employed by an Insurance Company shall, within one year of the effective date of these rules and regulations for boilers and three years for pressure vessels, submit to the Chief Inspector an inspection report on Form NB-5 of NATIONAL BOARD INSPECTION CODE for each boiler and pressure vessel subject to inspection in this State.
-Complete data shall be submitted on Form NB-5 for each non-standard boiler or pressure vessel. - B. Subsequent inspections by authorized insurance inspectors, of both standard and non-standard boilers and pressure vessels shall be reported on Form NB-6 and NB-7 of the NATIONAL BOARD INSPECTION CODE.

-- C. Inspection reports are required in §§ 2.5.8(A) and (B) of this Part above shall be submitted within 21 days from date of the completion of the inspection. - D. Owner-user inspection agencies shall report in accordance with §§ 2.5.8(B) and (C) of this Part or upon forms acceptable to the Chief Inspector or Administrator, which shall be filed as provided in § 2.5.11 of this Part.
+Complete data shall be-submitted on Form NB-5 for each non-standard boiler or pressure vessel. - B. Subsequent inspections by authorized insurance inspectors, of both standard and non-standard boilers and pressure vessels shall be reported on Form NB-6 and NB-7 of the NATIONAL BOARD INSPECTION CODE. - C. Inspection reports are required in § 2.5.8(A)-(B) of this Part (a) and (b) above shall be submitted within 21 days from date of the completion of the inspection. - D. Owner-user inspection agencies shall report in accordance with § 2.5.8(B), (DC) of this Part (b) and (d) above or upon forms acceptable to the Chief Inspector or Administrator, which shall be filed as provided in § 2.5.11 of this Part Section 11 of Part II.

-2.5.9 Insurance Companies to Notify Chief Inspector of New, Cancelled or Suspended Insurance on Boilers or Pressure Vessels
+2.5.9 Insurance companies to notify chief inspector of new, cancelled or suspended insurance on boilers or pressure vessels